RGring/drl_local_planner_ros_stable_baselines/README.md

         ros-drl_local_planner
     ```

 3. If you want to display the training in Rviz, run the docker container in the hosts network.
+In order to use rviz, the relevant packages need to be compiled on your machine.
     ```
     docker run --rm -d \
         -v <folder_to_save_data>:/data \